finom/tsimmes/README.md

 })(window, ((a,b,c)=>(c=(d,e,f=Object.create(c.fn))=>(d&&f.push(...(d.dispatchEvent?[d]:""+d===d?/</.test(d)?((e=a.createElement(e)).innerHTML=d,e.children):e?(e=c(e)[0])?e[b](d):f:a[b](d):d)),f),c.fn=[],c.one=(a,b)=>c(a,b)[0],c))(document,"querySelectorAll"));
 ```

-Or install it via NPM
+The function is also published on NPM

 ```
-npm install --save balajs
+npm install balajs
 ```

-**bala.js** is inherited from ``Array.prototype`` which means it has the same set of methods as native array has.
+**bala.js** is inherited from ``Array.prototype`` which means it has the same set of methods as the native array has.

 <ul>
 	<li><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat" target="_blank">concat</a></li>